Worms in Space: The Molecular Muscle Experiment

 During spaceflight an astronaut’s body changes.
 Losing muscle can affect their ability to work on a long space mission.
 Astronauts can lose up to 40% of their muscle after 6 months in space.

-Their journey to the International Space Station will begin at the Kennedy Space Centre in Florida, USA.
+Their journey to the International Space Station began from the Kennedy Space Centre in Florida, USA.
 The International Space Station is in orbit around earth between 205 and 270 miles away.
-The worms will reproduce in space and after growing to adults, in around 6.5 days, they will be frozen until return to Earth.
+The worms reproduced in space and after growing to adults, in around 6.5 days, were frozen.

 UK scientists from Exeter and Nottingham universities are working together on the experiment, which launched on 5 December 2018.